Making money online is a lot easier than you think. Listen to this short video by Sid Bharath of Thinkific:

 Each of their reputations as marketers says something about the company.
 Because smart marketers also invest into their products, knowing that while growth is good, retention is forever.

 As an influencer marketer, I also value the relationships.
 While I do not expect any of them to help me, there is a greater chance to help each other out if I know them.
 This may be a guest post, a case study, or many other possibilities.
-Since I know no one WooCommerce, I removed them from the list.
+Since I know no one at WooCommerce, I removed them from the list.

-After trying Shopify and BigCommerce, BigCommerce does a better job helping you with SEO.
+After trying Shopify and BigCommerce, I felt BigCommerce does a better job helping you with SEO.
 It’s a lot easier to create categories, subcategories, modify the URL, and create a great user experience for your customers.
 I also enjoyed the user experience of BigCommerce setting up the store over Shopify.

 This is not an in-depth comparison between each of the platforms.
 Rather it’s something I spent some time on and will now move on.